Gimbal vs Glidecam Stabilizer. Which Is Best, And Why?

 • Mechanical looking movements

 So that’s it.
-I hope you found this post useful.
+I hope you found this post helpful.

-If you’re looking to buy a gimbal have a look at this article 5 Best Glidecams For Mirrorless and DSLR Cameras.
+If you want to buy a gimbal, look at this article 5 Best Glidecams For Mirrorless and DSLR Cameras.

 Which one do you prefer, and why?
 Let us know in the comment section below.